 The responsible project supervisor will be informed about the decision by the DDA secretariat and is expected to help the PhD candidate submit an application for enrolment at the relevant university.

 Selected candidates will be contacted and the successful projects/candidates will be posted on the DDA website.

 In accordance with its grant from the Novo Nordisk Foundation, Danish Diabetes Academy will in 2015 allocate 2 x 15 1/3 PhD scholarships of each 550.000 DKK (covering salary and 1-year tuition fee).

 Full financing for 3 years is a prerequisite for being enrolled as a PhD student at a Danish university.
 Accordingly, Danish Diabetes Academy grants 1/3 PhD scholarships provided that funding for the remaining 2/3 financing (including tuition fee to the university) is assured.
-If a submitted application does not include documentation of the remaining 2/3 financing in terms of a grant letter or the like, the 1/3 PhD scholarship will be paid out, when the Academy secretariat has received documentation of the remaining 2/3 financing.
+If a submitted application does not include documentation of the remaining 2/3 financing in terms of a grant letter or the like, the 1/3 PhD scholarship will be paid out, when the DDA secretariat has received documentation of the remaining 2/3 financing.

 The Academy allocates 1/3 scholarships to candidates applying for enrolment as a PhD student at any university in Denmark.
 The following universities/ faculties have confirmed in advance that they are willing to co-finance with a limited number of 1/3 PhD scholarships for excellent candidates:

 The Faculty of Science, University of Southern Denmark

 The Faculty of Health Sciences, University of Southern Denmark